What is shade of velloworpenz?

 It’s not just living in photoshopped grids anymore.
 Paint companies have started mimicking it in custom blends sold online.
 You can now find throw pillows, lampshades, and thirdparty smartphone cases described using the phrase.

 Architectural studios have used it in commercial renovations to inject a funky contrast in otherwise steelheavy builds.
-Graphic designers are mixing it into posters and album art to tap into its odd charisma.
+Graphic designers are mixing it into printable posters and album art to tap into its odd charisma.

 The color doesn’t shout—it murmurs something odd and offbeat.
 That makes it versatile if you’re creative and bold enough to use it correctly.